Samsung Galaxy A80: a sneak peek into the most trending smartphone in the market right now!

 There are some add-on features like Gesture navigation and Always-on Display.

-One of the other disappointing facts is the absence of Face unlocks which must be there is a high priced phone like Samsung A80.
+One of the other disappointing facts is the absence of Face unlocks, which must be there is a high-priced phone like Samsung A80.

 Galaxy A80 Camera

-Once you switch to the selfie mode, the op rear panel pops up and the camera system then flips to the front.
+Once you switch to the selfie mode, the op rear panel pops up and the camera system flips to the front.
 The camera system also supports Super Steady Video mode, Flaw detection and Scene Optimizer.

-One of the other drawbacks of this phone is its struggle in the low light which is quite a disappointment for a phone with a big price tag.
+One of the other drawbacks of this phone is its struggle in the low light, which is quite a disappointment for a phone with a big price tag.

-Galaxy A 80 Battery
+Galaxy A80 Battery

 So, it’s a given that you won’t be getting an exceptional battery life with this Smartphone in hand.